Terence Walker: Early life

 Walker was the son of William Edwin and Lilian Grace Walker.
 Educated at the Grammar School and College of Further Education in Bristol, he became an accountant, and worked for Courage (Western) Limited from 1951 to 1974.

 Political career

 Walker was the Member of Parliament (MP) for the then-new constituency of Kingswood from 1974 to 1979 when he lost the seat to the Conservative Jack Aspinwall by just 303 votes (0.6%).
+He was Second Church Estates Commissioner from November 1974 until he lost his seat.
 He contested Kingswood again at the subsequent 1983 election, but failed to retake the seat.
 In 1987, he unsuccessfully stood for Bristol North West.

 He became a member of Avon County Council in 1981 until its abolition in 1996; he was Vice-Chairman, 1992–93 and Chairman, 1993–94.
 From then, until his retirement in 2015, he was a member of South Gloucestershire Council, representing Kings Chase ward.
 During his tenure, he was Deputy Leader of the Labour Group from 1996 to 2009.
 From 1996 to 2015, Walker was also Chairman of the Avon Fire Authority.